MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 - If the certificate attached to the AAD app registration needs to be renewed it would impact users that have authenticated with other AAD services using the certificate.
 - In general, it creates a single point of failure and control for all authentication related activities with the bot.

-## Code highlight

-If you want to add authentication to your bot, you start by calling the `OAuthPrompt`, depending on when you want to authenticate the user.
-See the steps described in [Use an OAuth prompt to sign the user in and get a token](bot-builder-authentication.md#use-an-oauth-prompt-to-sign-the-user-in-and-get-a-token).

-For the complete example, see [Add authentication to a bot](bot-builder-authentication.md).

 ## Related topics